-XYZ, X, Y, Z:
+XYZ, X, Y, Z

-Settings in the Waveform monitor display the 2K-SDI XYZ color space in its native form; so test patterns such as Legal Ramp in 2K XYZ, will be displayed as curves instead of straight lines.
+Settings in the Waveform monitor display the 2K-SDI XYZ color space in its native non-linear form, so test patterns such as 2K.
+XYZ Legal Ramp will be displayed as curves instead of straight lines.

-X'Y'Z', X', Y, Z':
+X'Y'Z', X', Y, Z'

-Settings in the Waveform monitor display the 2K-SDI XYZ color space with a reverse transform; so test patterns such as Legal Ramp in 2K XYZ will be displayed as straight lines.
+Settings in the waveform monitor display the 2K-SDI XYZ color space with a reverse transform to convert it to linear form, so test patterns such as 2K, XYZ Legal Ramp will be displayed as straight lines.